International Marriage Broker Regulation Act (IMBRA)

 Dear US clients,

-the International Marriage Broker Regulation Act of 2005 (IMBRA) requires that all International Marriage Brokers, USA based or not, provide a personal disclosure from USA citizens and permanent residents to foreign nationals to be legally allowed to meet or correspondent privately with.
+The International Marriage Broker Regulation Act of 2005 (IMBRA) requires that all International Marriage Brokers, USA-based or not, provide a personal disclosure from U.S. citizens and permanent residents to foreign nationals to be legally allowed to meet or correspondent privately with.
 The IMBRA law is a benefit to our clients and especially protects women from criminals and sexual offenders.